ANSS Composite Earthquake Catalog Details

 - ANSS Catalog Source Code Tables

-- provides a list of the codes used in the ANSS catalog for contributors of location and magnitude information.
+- provides a list of the codes used in the ANSS Composite Catalog for contributors of location and magnitude information.

 - Contributing networks

-Contributions to the ANSS catalog are made on a regional basis.
+Contributions to the ANSS Composite Catalog are made on a regional basis.
 Regions may contain one or more seismic networks and may be monitored by one or more institutions.

 - Alaska region